Boris Ingster: Career

 In the beginning of his career in Russia, Boris Ingster met Sergei Eisenstein in 1922 in Moscow, when Ingster was an acting student and Eisenstein was a play director.
 Ingster saw him directing an Alexander Ostrovsky play with a bizarre, circus-like stage, complete with a tightrope, even though the play was from a realistic genre.
 Ingster approached Eisenstein after the play to ask about the unusual re-casting of the setting.

 In the 1920s, Ingster emigrated to France, where in 1930 he was an assistant to Sergei Eisenstein on the set of the film Sentimental Romance (1930).

 He moved to the United States, where he began to work in film and television; he was a screenwriter on various films, including The Story of Alexander Graham Bell.
 He directed his first film in 1940 with Stranger on the Third Floor, on which he also was a writer.
 This film is now most commonly cited as the first "true" film noir.

 In 1943, he contributed screenwriting to the MGM propaganda film Song of Russia, which led to controversy due to concerns it had a pro-Soviet bias.
 In 1947, he wrote and directed the comedy The Judge Steps Out.
 By the 1950s, Ingster switched much of his attention to television work.
 He produced 25 episodes of the Western Wagon Train series, 18 episodes of the drama series The Roaring 20's, 11 episodes of another Western, Cheyenne, and 38 episodes of the spy-thriller series The Man from U.N.C.L.E..

 Personal life

 Actress Leni Stengel was Ingster's first wife.

-Boris married actress Leni Stengel in 1930, Wilma Ingster in 1938, Hungarian actress Zita Perczel in 1944 (they divorced in 1954), and Christiane Ingster-Oshay (nee Deleval, later Oshay) in 1955.
+Boris married actress Leni Stengel in 1930, Wilma Ingster in 1938, Hungarian actress Zita Perczel in 1944 (they divorced in 1954), and Christiane Ingster-Oshay (née Deleval, later Oshay) in 1955.
 With Christiane, he had a son, Michael in 1962.